After Timeout Plays - Example 2

 We define the starting positions of the players, placing each strategically to optimize passes and attacking options.

-After Timeout Plays - Example 2 - STEP 2: <div>To begin, 3 cuts to the left wing via a high post cross screen set by 5
+Basketball play after timeout plays - example 2 , step 2: <div>to begin, 3 cuts to the left wing via a high post cross screen set by 5

 To begin, 3 cuts to the left wing via a high post cross screen set by 5.